 Let’s take a look at each element in more detail.

 The executive summary acts as an overview for your restaurant business plan.
 “It should be a clear, concise preview of what’s to come, with the flexibility to grow and change,” Tim says.

 Executive summaries outline the topics detailed further into the plan.
-They also include the objectives of a restaurant, its mission statement and the key factors that will make your business successful and set it apart from competitors.
+They also include the objectives of restaurant owners, the restaurant mission statement and the key factors that will make your business successful and set it apart from competitors.
 The pivotal question to answer is: why do people need my restaurant?

 What to include: